arungudelli/python.shiksha/content/en/tips/check-file-without-exception.md

 This is how we can use the **Glob** module to evaluate if a file exists or not.

-## Different Usecases
+## Different Use cases

 Since we have discussed all the different methods of using Python scripting to check if a file exists or not.

-Now, it’s the time that we should discuss some *important usecases* of these methods.
+Now, it’s the time that we should discuss some important use cases of these methods.

 ## Check if all files of a list exist